weld-project/weld/README.md

 ## Modules

 Weld is split up into several modules, partly to speed up compilation.
 They are as follows:
+* `easy_ll`: a simple wrapper for JIT-compiling modules using LLVM.
 * `weld_error`: common error type used throughout Weld (we might grow this to be a general utilities module).
 * `weld_ast`: data types for abstract syntax trees.